 Difference in Child Tax Credit

 The kids are finally paying off.
-In 2017, if parents made less than $110,000 jointly and $75,000 individually, they received a $1,000 child tax credit for qualified children under the age of 17.5 The 2018 tax reform bill increased that credit to $2,000 per qualified child and raised the income limits for the credit to $400,000 jointly and $200,000 individually.6 This means a lot more people will be able to receive tax credits for Junior.
+In 2017, if parents made less than $110,000 jointly or $75,000 individually, they received a $1,000 child tax credit for qualified children under the age of 17.5 The 2018 tax reform bill increased that credit to $2,000 per qualified child and raised the income limits for the credit to $400,000 jointly and $200,000 individually.6 This means a lot more people will be able to receive tax credits for Junior.
 Woo-hoo!

 More Changes for Taxpayers With Kids